cheeseandcereal/yet-another-discord-bot/README.md

 ## Install/Dependencies

-Because the [discord.py](https://github.com/Rapptz/discord.py) dependency is used, python 3.5 or 3.6 are required
+Because the [discord.py](https://github.com/Rapptz/discord.py) dependency is used, only python 3.5-3.7 are supported

 Clone the repo to get the code